1987 Forsyth County protests: Second march

 In addition to the increased number of counterdemonstrators, there was also a significant increase in the number of law enforcement officials present.
-Approximately 3,000 officers, including around 2,000 members of the Georgia National Guard who were dressed in riot gear, 600 police officers from jurisdictions around the state, 350 GSP troopers, and 185 GBI agents, were present at the demonstration.
+Approximately 3,000 officers, including around 2,000 members of the Georgia National Guard who were dressed in riot gear, 600 police officers from jurisdictions around the state, 350 GSP troopers, 185 GBI agents, and 40 armed rangers from the Georgia Department of Natural Resources, were present at the demonstration.
 The FBI coordinated law enforcement efforts with local authorities, and federal law enforcement agents were also present and marched with William Bradford Reynolds, the United States Assistant Attorney General for the Civil Rights Division, who stated that "what started last week will be repeated without violence".
+This was also in line with a pledge made by Forsyth County Sheriff Wesley Walraven, who had told Williams after the first march was called off that he would guarantee the protestors safety if they returned next weekend.
 Regarding the number of law enforcement officials present, a spokesperson for Georgia Governor Joe Frank Harris stated that it was "the greatest show of force on the part of the state of Georgia in history".

 14 counterdemonstrators were arrested before the march began, with 4 of those individuals being identified as Klansmen.
 In total, about 64 people were arrested either before or during the march.
 Duke and Black were among those arrested during the march for attempting to block a highway.
 The counterdemonstrators yelled slurs and expletives at the marchers and, as in the previous march, threw some projectiles that resulted in a few injuries.
 One man was hit by a cement block and a woman was struck by a steel pipe, but, according to a report by the Los Angeles Times, "the march was not marred by major clashes or injuries".
 Out of safety concerns, GBI officials at the courthouse square did not allow Fowler, Lewis, or Nunn to cross the street to speak to reporters or allow reporters access to the courthouse square.
 A spokesperson for the governor stated, "When you consider the size of the crowd, this was a pretty peaceful march".
 By 6:30 p.m., buses began to transport demonstrators back to Atlanta.